-Tower 5: This tower is completely abandoned.
+TOWER 5: This tower is completely abandoned.

-Tower 6: The aghul use this entry.
+TOWER 6: The aghul use this entry.
 It is not guarded by any monster, rather, there are several spells used to discourage unwelcome guests.
 The spells are set in the floor and any that pass over them and do not know the proper ritual activate them.

 The outer door to the tower has a large red symbol painted on it.
 This is an explosive rune.
-When someone opens the door without uttering the name of the 13 names of the 13 Snow Lords, the rune explodes into a shower of razor sharp ice particles.
-An attack roll is made upon each character as if a 0 hd creature were attacking them, if a successful hit is scored the character takes 1d6 damage.
+When someone opens the door without uttering the names of the 13 Snow Lords, the rune explodes into a shower of razor sharp ice particles.
+An attack roll is made upon each character at +2 for 1d6 damage.
 Further, a large thunderclap is heard when the rune explodes.
 This thunderclap awakens the stone golem on the causeway.